-Rule 5.
-Commencing an Arbitration
+RULE 5 Commencing an Arbitration

-- (a) The Arbitration is deemed commenced when JAMS issues a Commencement Letter based upon the existence of one of the following: - (i) A post-dispute arbitration agreement fully executed by all Parties and that specifies expedited JAMS administration or use of these Rules; or - (ii) A pre-dispute written contractual provision requiring the Parties to arbitrate the dispute or claim and specifying expedited JAMS administration or use of these
+(a) The Arbitration is deemed commenced when JAMS issues a Commencement Letter based upon the existence of one of the following:

+(i) A post-dispute Arbitration Agreement fully executed by all Parties and that specifies expedited JAMS administration or use of these Rules; or

-Rules or accompanied by the Parties' agreement that the Arbitration shall be administered by JAMS under these Rules; or
+(ii) A pre-dispute written contractual provision requiring the Parties to arbitrate the dispute or claim and specifying expedited JAMS administration or use of these Rules or accompanied by the Parties' agreement that the Arbitration shall be administered by JAMS under these Rules; or

-- (iii) A written confirmation of an oral agreement of the Parties to participate in an arbitration conducted pursuant to these Rules; or - (iv) An agreement to arbitrate fully executed by all Parties and the Respondent's failure to timely object to JAMS administration; or - (v) A copy of a court order compelling arbitration at $\ensuremath{\mathsf{JAMS}}.$ - (b) The issuance of the Commencement Letter confirms that the requirements for commencement have been met, that JAMS has received the payments required under the applicable fee schedule, and that the Claimant has provided JAMS with contact information for all Parties along with evidence that the Demand for Arbitration has been served on all Parties. - (c) If a Party that is obligated to arbitrate in accordance with subparagraph (a) of this Rule fails to agree to participate in the Arbitration process, JAMS shall confirm in writing that Party's failure to respond or participate and, pursuant to Rule 22, the Arbitrator, once appointed, shall schedule, and provide appropriate notice of a Hearing or other opportunity for the Party demanding the Arbitration to demonstrate its entitlement to relief. - (d) The date of commencement of the Arbitration is the date of the Commencement Letter, but is not intended to be applicable to any legal requirement, such as the statute of limitations, any contractual limitations period, or claims notice requirement.
-The term "commencement" as used in this Rule is intended only to pertain to the operation of this and other rules (such as Rules 3, 13, or 31).
+(iii) A written confirmation of an oral agreement of the Parties to participate in an arbitration conducted pursuant to these Rules; or (iv) The Respondent's failure to timely object to JAMS administration, where the parties' Arbitration Agreement does not specify JAMS administration or JAMS Rules; or

+(v) A copy of a court order compelling arbitration at JAMS.

+(b) The issuance of the Commencement Letter confirms that the requirements for commencement have been met, that JAMS has received the payments required under the applicable fee schedule, and that the Claimant has provided JAMS with contact information for all Parties together with evidence that the Demand for Arbitration has been served on all Parties.

+(c) If a Party that is obligated to arbitrate in accordance with subparagraph (a) of this Rule fails to agree to participate in the Arbitration process, JAMS shall confirm in writing that Party's failure to respond or participate and, pursuant to Rule 22, the Arbitrator, once appointed, shall schedule, and provide appropriate notice of, a Hearing or other opportunity for the Party demanding the Arbitration to demonstrate its entitlement to relief.

+(d) The date of commencement of the Arbitration is the date of the Commencement Letter but is not intended to be applicable to any legal requirement, such as the statute of limitations; any contractual limitations period; or any claims notice requirement.
+The term "commencement," as used in this Rule, is intended only to pertain to the operation of this and other rules (such as Rules 3, 13 and 31).

-Rule 6.
-Preliminary and Administrative Matters
+RULE 6 Preliminary and Administrative Matters

-- (a) JAMS may convene, or the Parties may request, administrative conferences to discuss any procedural matter relating to the administration of the Arbitration. - (b) If no Arbitrator has yet been appointed, at the request of a Party and in the absence of Party Agreement, JAMS may determine the location of the Hearing, subject to Arbitrator review.
-In determining the location of the Hearing, such factors as the location of the project, the subject matter of the dispute, the convenience of the Parties and witnesses and the relative resources of the Parties shall be considered.
-The location of the project shall be given the greatest weight in making this determination.
+(a) JAMS may convene, or the Parties may request, administrative conferences to discuss any procedural matter relating to the administration of the Arbitration.

+(b) If no Arbitrator has yet been appointed, at the request of a Party and in the absence of Party agreement, JAMS may determine the location of the Hearing, subject to Arbitrator review.
+In determining the location of the Hearing, such factors as the location of the project, the subject matter of the dispute, the convenience of the Parties and witnesses, and the relative resources of the Parties shall be considered.
+The location of the project shall be given the greatest weight in making this determination. (c) If, at any time, any Party has failed to pay fees or expenses in full, JAMS may order the suspension or termination of the proceedings.
+JAMS may so inform the Parties in order that one of them may advance the required payment.
+If one party advances the payment owed by a non-paying party, the Arbitration shall proceed, and the Arbitrator may allocate the non-paying party's share of such costs in accordance with Rules 24(f) and 31(c).
+An administrative suspension shall toll any other time limits contained in these Rules, applicable statutes or the Parties' Agreement.